MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P01-Introduction-to-Table-Views/content.md

 ![image of table view displaying data](./images/table-view-with-data.png)

 Congratulations - You have just successfully set up a table view controller!
-In the next tutorial we will customize our table view cells so that we can display our note's title and modification time.
+In the next section we will customize our table view cells so that we can display our note's title and modification time.

 >[info]
 >###On this page, you should have: